What Does (And Doesn't) Renters Insurance Cover?

 Renters insurance covers costs when your apartment isn't livable

-If your apartment were to become unlivable, your renters insurance will help pay for the increased costs of living out of home through additional living expenses (ALE) coverage.
-Like personal property coverage, ALE only applies if your dwelling becomes unlivable due to a covered loss—in other words, one of the perils covered by your renters insurance policy.
-This coverage is called loss of use.
+If your apartment were to become unlivable due to a covered loss or peril, your renters insurance will help pay for the increased costs of living out of home through additional living expenses (ALE) coverage.
+This coverage is also called loss of use.

 illustration of ambulance